muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T132)
+- New: Trigger container (by request).
+See below for details.
+- Fix: Exception when using Switch container.
+- Documentation updates: list of containers and actions and general description of what they do.

+#### Trigger container

+This container can schedule actions to run at a future time based on a configurable delay in seconds.
+Whenever that delay lapses, the contained actions will trigger.
+The container also defines optional conditions that will be tested before contained actions trigger.
+These conditions determine if the actions should run or not at the time they are scheduled to run.

+If the delay is zero, the trigger occurs immediately.
+If no conditions are set, the actions are executed.

+The container can be triggered on input press or release depending on the options.
+Actions always get a "pressed" value and the event received will always be a button.

+If the container is re-triggered, the scheduled time is reset.

+Note that the trigger conditions are not the same as the container conditions that determine if the container should execute in the first place.
+Same for the action conditions if specified.

+The scheduling occurs outside of modes.
+If the profile mode changes, the trigger container may no longer be available, but the actions that were scheduled to run in the future will still run in the future.

 ### (m76T131)
 - New: KTTS: general TTS audio generator from a list of entries, one per line.